adambalogh/data-audit/README.md

 # Data Audit

+This project is still under development.

-This system can be used to check the integrity of remotely stored files.
+It can be used to efficiently check the integrity of files that are stored on remote servers.

 It relies on the method described in [Compact Proofs of Retrievability.](https://cseweb.ucsd.edu/~hovav/dist/verstore.pdf)